marysanford/policlim/README.md

-# policlimate: Multilingual climate change salience classification for political texts
+# policlim: Multilingual climate change salience classification for political texts

 This repository makes available the training data and main code used to train the classifer described in the following [paper](UPDATE):